AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/remote-control/operating-the-remote.md

 You can also play back cues using the **Cue** screen.
 Hold down a playback button to kill or release an active playback.

-> If you update the legends of palettes or cues on the console while the remote is running, the legends on the remote will not be updated. \<Exit\> and restart the remote app to show legend changes made on the console.
+> If you update the legends of palettes or cues on the console while the remote is running, the legends on the remote will not be updated. <Keys.HardKey>Exit</Keys.HardKey> and restart the remote app to show legend changes made on the console.

 Recording groups and palettes
 -----------------------------